Articles of Agreement

-It shall set the times and places of its own meetings and of
+The Executive Committee shall set the times and places of its own meetings and of

 all elections, and determine the rules of its proceedings.
-It may, for purposes of these Articles, redefine the
+It may, for purposes of

-do business, but a smaller number may be authorized
+the senate shall constitute a quorum to do business, but a smaller number may be authorized

 to take such measures deemed expedient to induce a quorum.
-Members of the Executive Council of the senate are senators-at-large
+Members of the Executive

-the senate shall have no vote unless the
+of senators except that the president of the senate shall have no vote unless the

 senate is equally divided or the president's vote would otherwise determine the result.

-Article V - Removal of Senators
+Article IV - Removal of Senators

-Article VI - Amendment
+Article V - Amendment

 These Articles of Agreement may be amended at convocation called for by valid petition

-amendments must be distributed to the faculty no later than 10 days before the convocation.
+Senate.
+The proposed amendments must be distributed to the faculty no later than 10

-A minimum of thirty percent of the faculty must be present to vote on the by-law changes.

-By-law changes will pass upon a majority
+faculty) must be present to vote on the changes.
+Changes will pass upon a majority

 vote of those present.